eqimd/eqimd/README.md

 #### Hi!
 I'm a Math & CS student at the [Department of Mathematics and Computer Science](http://math-cs.spbu.ru/) of [St. Petersburg State University](http://www.spbu.ru/).

-My general interest is programming.
+My main interest is programming.
 I love Kotlin with Android, also Python and C++.

 #### Info
 * Email: lyubaevda@gmail.com